-Changes to Social Security
+Make Changes to Social Security

 - Reform asset limits to determine eligibility under SSI and Medicaid, as well as exclude as assets all restricted savings vehicle such as IRAs, 401(k) and 529 plans.

-Consumer Education and Protection
+Improve Consumer Education and Protection

-- Amend the Workforce Investment Act to require all One-Stop Career Centers to offer financial education programs in collaboration with Treasury, the FDIC, and the Consumer Financial Protection Bureau (CFPB).
+- Amend the Workforce Investment Act to require all American Job Centers to offer financial education programs in collaboration with Treasury, the FDIC, and the Consumer Financial Protection Bureau (CFPB).

-- Amend Individual Plan requirements under IDEA, the Rehabilitation Act (VR), and Home and Community Based Service Waiver (Medicaid) to require annual consideration of the need for financial literacy skills development and objectives to advance economic self-sufficiency.
+- Amend Individual Plan requirements under IDEA, the Rehabilitation Act (VR), and Home and Community Based Service Waiver (Medicaid) to require annual consideration of the need for financial capability skills development and objectives to advance economic self-sufficiency.

 - Monitor the Direct Express program at the Department of the Treasury to advocate for elimination of bank fees on mandatory debit card use for Social Security beneficiaries who are unbanked.